Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Method

 \subsection{Participants}

 We recruited participants from a clinical program at a healthcare provider.
-Older adults with a recent diagnosis of Mild Cognitive Impairment (MCI), along with an identified caregiver, are enrolled in this program that focuses on their physical and functional independence.
+Older adults with a recent diagnosis of Mild Cognitive Impairment (MCI), along with a partner, are enrolled in this program that focuses on their physical and functional independence.
 This program provides research opportunities for studying the use of emerging technologies such as AI systems to support older adults in their daily lives.
 All participants in our study were part of this program, and were either the older adult with MCI, or their co-living partner/spouse.
 Recruitment requests were sent through IRB-approved channels.
 The initial screening process was based on comfort in reading and interpreting storyboards and a basic understanding of smart speakers or assistants.
-We recruited a total of 23 participants: 11 spousal partners and one individual older adult, all between the ages of 65 and 78 (M = 72.2; SD = 3.4).
-12 participants identified as female, and 11 as male.
-Most participants (96\%) reported having interacted with an AI-driven smart speaker (Home, Alexa, etc.) at least once, and 71\% currently owned one in their homes.
+We recruited a total of 23 participants: 11 spousal partners/dyads and one individual older adult, all between the ages of 65 and 78 (M = 72.2; SD = 3.4).
+12 participants identified as female, and 11 male.
+Most participants (96\%) reported having interacted with an AI-driven smart speaker (Home, Alexa, etc.) at least once.
+We refer to members of each dyad using identifiers (Partner A and Partner B), with Partner A in all cases having MCI.
+Table 2 provides demographic details, prior AI use, and MCI status for each participant.
+All study sessions and interviews lasted for around 90 minutes.
 Prior to the study, we recruited 5 additional older adults for the piloting stage.
-During the pilot process, all older adults expressed interest in participating in the study as a dyad to have mutual support from their partner, particularly when asked to recall details of their daily routines.
-As a result, all but one session in the study were conducted in pairs, fostering co-discovery and richer discussions.
+During pilots, all older adults expressed their preference to participate in the study together with their spouse to have mutual support, particularly when asked to recall details of their shared daily routines.
+As a result, all sessions were conducted with both partners present, fostering co-discovery and richer discussions, except for one case (P12) where a partner had to withdraw due to an emergency (noted in Table 2).